krzemienski/awesome-from-stars/README.md

 * [winfunc/opcode](https://github.com/winfunc/opcode): A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 * [commandeer/open](https://github.com/commandeer/open): Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 * [AFK-surf/open-agent](https://github.com/AFK-surf/open-agent): Open-source alternative to Claude Agent SDK, ChatGPT Agents, and Manus.
-* [haseeb-heaven/open-agent](https://github.com/haseeb-heaven/open-agent): The only agent that doesn’t lock you in.
-You have 100+ models, free tiers, local LLMs, Docker sandbox — your agent, your rules.
+* [haseeb-heaven/open-agent](https://github.com/haseeb-heaven/open-agent): Open-source AI agent that brings the power of open models directly into your terminal.
 * [codeany-ai/open-agent-sdk-typescript](https://github.com/codeany-ai/open-agent-sdk-typescript): Agent-SDK without CLI dependencies, as an alternative to claude-agent-sdk, completely open source
 * [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant): OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 * [zai-org/Open-AutoGLM](https://github.com/zai-org/Open-AutoGLM): An Open Phone Agent Model & Framework.
 Unlocking the AI Phone for Everyone